-Wilpattu National Park is the largest park and offers a quieter safari experience with natural lakes.
+Wilpattu National Park is the biggest park and has natural lakes that make for a quieter safari.

-Minneriya and Kaudulla are well known for seasonal elephant gatherings.
+Minneriya and Kaudulla are famous for their seasonal elephant gatherings.

-Horton Plains provides cloud forests, grasslands, and dramatic viewpoints.
+Horton Plains has cloud forests, grasslands, and views that will take your breath away.

 A wide range of animals live in these protected areas, including elephants, leopards, sloth bears, deer, crocodiles, and many bird species.
 Reptiles and amphibians thrive in wet zones, while grasslands support grazing animals.
 This variety makes each Sri Lanka national park unique in character.